Priors in Deep Image Restoration and Enhancement: A Survey: Open Problems and New Perspectives

-Research on facial priors mainly focuses on face hallucination and deblurring.
+\textbf{Potential of Facial Priors.} Research on facial priors mainly focuses on facial hallucination and deblurring.
 However, the universal features in facial priors should be used for more tasks.
-For instance, Shen~\etal\cite{shen2018deep} exploited the geometric and spatial information of the facial components in facial priors for face image hallucination.
-This geometric and spatial information is common in human faces, which indicates that it might be used to support the HDR for face images and low-light image enhancement.
-Therefore, it is a potential direction to utilize facial priors for HDR imaging, low-light enhancement, deraining, etc, as shown in Tab.\ref{tab:summarize_priors}.
+For instance, Shen~\etal~\cite{shen2018deep} exploited the geometric and spatial information of the facial components in facial priors for face image hallucination.
+This geometric and spatial information is common in human faces, which indicates that it might be used to support HDR for face images and low-light image enhancement.
+Therefore, it is a potential direction to utilize facial priors for HDR imaging, low-light enhancement, deraining, etc, as shown in Tab. \ref{tab:summarize_priors}.